-b: Historical (not RCP) climate with temperature detrended.
-These 30 years are repeated throughout the future period:

-2011 uses 1981 climate, 2012 uses 1982 climate, etc.

-c: Approximately 389 ppm.
+^a From LUH2 (Hurtt et al., 2020) and Zhang et al. (2017). ^b Historical (not RCP) climate with temperature detrended.
+These 30 years are repeated throughout the future period: 2011 uses 1981 climate, 2012 uses 1982 climate, etc. ^c Approximately 389 ppm.

-We use four of the five SSPs, which together cover a wide spectrum of possible storylines for the future evolution of the climate and society (O'Neill et al., 2014, 2015).
-SSP1 characterizes a world shifting to a more sustainable pathway, with low population growth and strong technological and economic developments.
-SSP3 describes a pathway with strong population growth and intensive resource usage, low technological development, and lessening globalization.
-SSP4 is a pathway of inequality with the potential for competition over resources and resource intensification.
+for competition over resources and resource intensification.
 SSP5 is a pathway dependent on fossil fuels with low population growth, strong globalization, and high economic and technological growth.
-(SSP2, a "middle of the road" pathway intermediate between the other four SSPs, is not considered here.)
+(SSP2, a "middle-of-the-road" pathway intermediate between the other four SSPs, is not considered here.)

-Scenarios of future climate change and atmospheric CO2 concentrations are based on the Representative Concentration Pathways (RCPs; van Vuuren et al., 2011).
-SSPs are paired with RCPs based on what sort of climate change could be expected under each SSP's storyline: SSP1 with RCP4.5, SSPs 3 and 4 with RCP6.0, and SSP5 with RCP8.5.
-RCP numbering refers to each scenario's average global radiative forcing (W m-2) in 2100.
+Scenarios of future climate change and atmospheric CO_2 concentrations are based on the Representative Concentration Pathways (RCPs; van Vuuren et al., 2011).
+SSPs are paired with RCPs based on what sort of climate change could be expected under each SSP's storyline: SSP1 with RCP4.5, SSP3 and 4 with RCP6.0, and SSP5 with RCP8.5.
+RCP numbering refers to each scenario's average global radiative forcing (W m $^{-2}$) in 2100.

-We use climate input data from the Fifth Coupled Model Intercomparison Project (CMIP5; Taylor et al., 2012) outputs of the IPSL-CM5A-MR climate model (Dufresne et al., 2013).
-Maps of temperature and precipitation change over the simulation period for each RCP are presented in the Supplementary Results (Fig. SR1).
-The CMIP5 runs did include land-use change, but not the trajectories output by PLUM.
-As such, and as with all models that are not climate-coupled but rather use offline forcings, we do not consider the effects of our simulated land-use change on climate.
+We use climate input data from the fifth Coupled Model Intercomparison Project (CMIP5; Taylor et al., 2012) outputs of the IPSL-CM5A-MR climate model (Dufresne et al., 2013).
+Maps of temperature and precipitation change over the simulation period for each RCP are presented in the Supplement (Fig. SR1).
+The CMIP5 runs did include land use change but not the trajectories output by PLUM.
+As such, and as with all models that are not climate coupled but rather use offline forcings, we do not consider the effects of our simulated land use change on climate.
 We also use just one climate model, and as such the only uncertainty explored in this work is uncertainty related to scenario choice.

 Future socioeconomic data - country-level population and GDP projections - are taken from version 0.93 of the SSP database (IIASA, 2014).
 Demand of dedicated bioenergy crops such as Miscanthus is specified according to the SSP2 scenario from the MESSAGE-GLOBIOM model described by Popp et al. (2017); demand for bioenergy from food crops is specified to double from 2010 by 2030 and thereafter remain constant.
 The SSP narratives also affected parameters within PLUM.
-These included input and transport costs, tariffs, and minimum non-agricultural area (which places an upper limit on the total fraction of a gridcell that PLUM can allocate to cropland and pasture).
-Values were estimated for each SSP based on an interpretation of the storylines (O'Neill et al., 2015; Engström et al., 2016a) and can be found in Table SM6.
+These included input and transport costs, tariffs, and minimum non-agricultural area (which places an upper limit on the total fraction of a grid cell that PLUM can allocate to cropland and pasture).
+Values were estimated for each SSP based on an interpretation of the storylines (O'Neill et al., 2017; Engström et al., 2016a) and can be found in Table SM6.
 Because of these scenario-specific parameters, the raw PLUM outputs are not necessarily expected to match at the beginning of the period.

-Historical land use areas (cropland and pasture fractions), irrigation, and synthetic nitrogen fertilizer application levels were taken from the Land Use Harmonization v2 dataset (LUH2; Hurtt et al., in prep.).
+Historical land use areas (cropland and pasture fractions), irrigation, and synthetic nitrogen fertilizer application levels were taken from the LUH2 dataset (Hurtt et al., 2020).
 Historical manure application rates (simplified upon import to LPJ-GUESS as pure nitrogen addition) come from Zhang et al. (2017).
-Historical crop distributions (i.e., given LUH2 cropland area in a gridcell, what fraction was rice, starchy roots, etc.) came from the MIRCA2000 dataset (Portmann et al., 2010) and were held constant throughout the historical period.
+Historical crop distributions (i.e., given LUH2 cropland area in a grid cell, what fraction was rice, starchy roots, etc.) came from the MIRCA2000 dataset (Portmann et al., 2010) and were held constant throughout the historical period.

-190 2.5 Ecosystem service indicators
+2.5 Ecosystem service indicators